 Consider the safety of your car: To reduce the chances of an incident occurring, parking your car on a driveway can help with reducing your insurance premiums.
 Fitting additional equipment such as a dashcam or wheel lock can also reduce your payments with most providers.

-Top 10 cheapest cars to insure for young drivers
+Top 10 best cheap first cars to insure for new drivers

 Now that you know more about what makes a car cheap to insure, it’s time to explore the cheapest cars to insure for young drivers.
 Rather than just focus on tiny petrol city cars, we’ve included a fully electric model and even an SUV.